CLEOsat-group/leosatpy/README.rst

 Observations from the following telescopes are currently supported:

-* 1.54-metre Danish telescope at La Silla, Chile.
+* 0.6-metre Chakana telescope at the Ckoirama Observatory of the Universidad de Antofagasta, Antofagasta, Chile.
-* 0.6-metre telescope of the Chungbuk National University Observatory in Jincheon, South Korea
+* 0.9-metre Small and Moderate Aperture Research Telescope System (SMARTS) telescope at Cerro Tololo Inter-american Observatory (CTIO), Chile.
-* 0.6-metre Chakana telescope at the Ckoirama Observatory, Antofagasta, Chile.
+* 1.54-metre Danish telescope at the La Silla Observatory, Chile.
-* 1.23-metre telescope at Calar Alto, Spain
+* 0.28-metre DDOTI telescopes at the Observatorio Astronómico Nacional (OAN) in Sierra San Pedro Martír (SPM), Baja California, México.
-* 0.9-metre Small and Moderate Aperture Research Telescope System (SMARTS) Telescope at Cerro Tololo Inter-american Observatory (CTIO)
+* 0.5-metre MOSS telescope at the Oukaïmeden Observatory, Morocco.
-* 28-cm DDOTI telescopes at the Observatorio Astronómico Nacional (OAN) in Sierra San Pedro Martír (SPM), Baja California, México
+* 0.6-metre telescope of the Chungbuk National University Observatory in Jincheon, South Korea.
-* 0.5-metre MOSS telescope at the Oukaïmeden Observatory in Morocco
+* 1.23-metre telescope at the Calar Alto Observatory, Spain.

 .. put links to telescopes